bakerscott/VB-Research/README.md

 # VB-Research
-summer work for volleyball video tracking
+Summer work for a volleyball video tracking project with Dr. David Knox at University of Colorado, Boulder

+Contributors:
+* Crossland Beer
+* Scott Baker